 top of page

-An Occupational Therapy Assessment and following this a comprehensive Evaluation Report will be carried out for all new clients to determine underlying challenges, highlight strengths and provide a baseline for how Occupational Therapy intervention will assist your child in areas of your concern.
-This process will include both standardised testing, as well as clinical observations, that will either be carried out in the home, or school depending on where your child is experiencing their primary difficulties.
+An Occupational Therapy Assessment will be carried out for all new clients to determine underlying challenges, highlight strengths and provide a baseline for how Occupational Therapy intervention will assist your young persion in areas of your concern.
+This process will include a Comprehensive Evaulation Report and also include both standardised testing, as well as clinical observations, that will either be carried out in the home, or school depending on where your child is experiencing their primary difficulties.

 An Occupational Therapy Evaluation can look into challenges with regards to the following functional domains: